dpacassi/UltimateDrupalReference/README.md

 ## Distributions

-Distributions are no longer the only way to package opinionated Drupal solutions, but they are still relevant in some cases — especially when a project offers a real productized starting point rather than just a demo install profile.
+Distributions are no longer the only way to package Drupal solutions, but they are still relevant in some cases — especially when a project offers a real productized starting point rather than just a demo install profile.

 Below is a curated list of currently relevant options worth knowing.